 Blood EGT levels significantly decline after age 60.
 Subjects with mild cognitive impairment, as well as patients with Parkinson’s, had significantly lower plasma EGT levels compared with age-matched subjects.

 Ergothioneine levels are significantly lower in dysbiosis mice.
 On the other hand, elevated EGT concentrations have been observed in injured tissues, particularly liver, heart, joint, and intestinal injury.
-Taken together, this evidence points towards EGT’s dose-dependent ability to promote gut homeostasis and suppress inflammation.
+This suggests EGT could dose-dependently promote gut homeostasis and suppress inflammation.

-The fact that EGT concentrates in areas of oxidative stress does not automatically imply a beneficial effect, but overwhelming evidence (its use in infants, its absorption of UV radiation, its metal chelating abilities, etc.) points to its value in preventive medicine.
+EGT concentrates in areas of oxidative stress.
+Its many intriguing properties, such as its presence in infants, absorption of UV radiation, and.metal chelating abilities point to its value in preventive medicine.